pytrackdat/pytrackdat/tutorial.md

 keys.

-**Natural keys** are fields which describe some "real-world" property of whatever is being described by the tuple.
+**Natural keys** are fields which describe some "real-world" property of whatever is being described by the tuple, and are most likely already present in the data.

-**Artificial keys** are fields which are explicitly designed as an otherwise meaningless number or string of alphanumeric characters that uniquely identify the tuple (and often by extension the actual item) in question.
+**Artificial keys** are fields which are explicitly designed as an otherwise meaningless number or string of alphanumeric characters that uniquely identify the row (and often by extension the actual item) in question.

 For example, in the two tables described above, the "Specimen Number" field of Table 1 could be used as an artificial key and the "Site Name" field of